GuenterQuast/picoCosmo/README.md

 The *PicoTech* driver libraries for the #Raspberry Pi# are located in the directory *libs/picoscopelibs*.
-Execute the script *installlibs.sh* to install all neccessary components on a Raspberry Pi.
+Execute the script *installlibs.sh* to install all necessary components on a Raspberry Pi.

 ## Program Execution